 Replacement of the jaw by surgical bone surgery allows the bone to be repaired in large areas.
 Thanks to the modern bone grafting methods, nowadays almost any jaw bone can be replaced to provide the basis for one or more implants.

 First image: the bone is too thin by the reason of its resorption to support a dental implant.

 Second image: bone grafting material is added to the bone and needs 6-8 months to heal.

 Third image: the graft integrated with the bone and it is ready to implant.

 A special type of bone grafting: sinus lift

 A special case of bone grafting is the so-called sinus lift.
 We can talk about this case if the bone is not suitable in the upper jaw to support a dental implant by reason of its inadequate thickness.
 In this case, our dental surgeons fill the area (between the upper jaw and sinus) with the bone substitute material.

 In order to have enough space for the bone, the sinus should be raised inside.
 Although it sounds horrible, it is now a routine intervention in the field of oral surgery.

 The cost of bone grafting

-In the case of bone implantation when bone grafting is needed, it is definitely an additional cost in the treatment.
-You can find the cost of bone grafting here.
+In the case of bone implantation when bone grafting is needed, it definitely adds an additional cost to the treatment.
+The cost of bone grafting can be found here.